opulencephp/docs/bootstrappers.md

   2. [Caching](#bootstrapper-caching)

 <h2 id="introduction">Introduction</h2>
 Most applications need to do some configuration before starting.
 For example, they might need to setup a database connection, configure which view engine to use, or assign the authentication scheme to use.
-Because RDev uses [dependency injection](dependency-injection) heavily, it's important that you set your bindings in the IoC container.
+Because Opulence uses [dependency injection](dependency-injection) heavily, it's important that you set your bindings in the IoC container.
 Bootstrappers are the place to do this.
 They're loaded before the request is handled.
 Typically, they register bindings to the IoC container, but they can also perform any necessary logic once all of the bindings are registered or before the application is shut down.
-Bootstrappers extend `RDev\Applications\Bootstrappers\Bootstrapper`.
+Bootstrappers extend `Opulence\Applications\Bootstrappers\Bootstrapper`.
 They accept `Paths` and `Environment` objects in their constructors, which can be useful for something like binding a particular database instance based on the current environment.

 <h2 id="registering-bindings">Registering Bindings</h2>
 Before you can start using your application, your IoC container needs some bindings to be registered.
 This is where `Bootstrapper::registerBindings()` comes in handy.
 Anything that needs to be bound to the IoC container should be done here.
 Once the application is started, all bootstrappers' bindings are registered.